Kimberly Packard is an award-winning author of women’s fiction.

 When she isn’t writing, she can be found running, getting her kitten out of awkward situations or curled up with a book.
 She resides in North Texas with her husband Colby, Oliver the cat and a 75-pound lap dog named Charlie.

 Her debut novel, Phoenix, was awarded as Best General Fiction of 2013 by the Texas Association of Authors.
-Other published works by Kimberly includes a Christmas novella, The Crazy Yates.
-The sequel to Phoenix, Pardon Falls, is due for release in January 2018 and the final book in the trilogy, Prospera Pass, in late 2018.
+Other published works by Kimberly includes a Christmas novella, The Crazy Yates, and the sequel to Phoenix, Pardon Falls.
+The final book in the trilogy, Prospera Pass, will be out mid-2018.

 Alright, alright … yeah, that’s the boring bio.
 Here’s what you really need to know:

 - I like dogs better than some people (some days, most people).